 - The PIC/S Good Practices for Data Management (August 2016).

-Using these resources, medical product manufacturers can begin constructing their data integrity compliance programs.
-A good first step is creation of a consolidated requirements document from the FDA regulations and guidance, along with any applicable industry documents.
-The consolidated requirements must be consistent across all operations.
-A next step is development of corporate policies that define “corporate intent” relative to data integrity requirements and expectations.
+Using a broad set of resources, medical product manufacturers can begin constructing their data integrity compliance programs.
+A good first step is creation of a consolidated requirements document from available requirements, guidance, and the previously outlined third-party created documents.
+The consolidated requirements document must provide standards of practice and must be consistent across all operations.
+Following development of a consolidated requirements document, the next step is development of corporate policies that define “corporate intent” relative to data integrity requirements and expectations.
 From these policies, derivative corporate standards will arise for quality systems, procedures, audits, and focus areas.
 The standards will define corporate minimum approaches for internal activities.
 From that point, companies must:

 - Develop internal quality system documentation to ensure alignment to the corporate standards and ensure consistent vertical cascade to operational documents;